input-output-hk/peras-design/analytics/analytics-1.md

 # Probabilistic Analyses - Part I

 This document derives analytic expressions for several adversarial Peras scenarios and plots the results.
+See [this Jupyter notebook](analytics-1.ipynb) for details of the computations used to make the plots.

 ## Notation